GantMan/react-native-workshop/README.md

 ## Run your project

-There are Two major ways to run yout Expo projects locally: using EXP, or running it in your Simulator (Xcode or Android Studio, Genymotion...).
+There are Two major ways to run yout Expo projects locally: using EXPO CLI, or running it in your Simulator (Xcode or Android Studio, Genymotion...).
 I recommend installing exp in your cli and login into your account in order to run your project directly into your phone.

 ### using Expo CLI